NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Thesaurus_v1.1.0.md

 subduction zone.
 These can be oriented parallel to a volcanic arc and are commonly aligned with the edge of the adjacent continent, between the continental margin and the abyssal hills.
-Trenches are commonly greater than 2 kilometers deeper than the surrounding ocean floor, and they may be thousands of kilometers long.
+Trenches are commonly
+\> 2 kilometers deeper than the surrounding ocean floor, and they may be thousands of kilometers long.

 ## Physiographic Setting Subcomponent